gskdhiman/Classification-using-LSTM/README.md

-# Classification of Reuters dataset
+# Sentence Classification using LSTM

 R8 dataset from Reuters classification with the help of LSTM